purveshmakode24/system-monitor/README.md

 <h2 align="center">System Monitor</h2>

-It monitors your computer system and gives you all related computer hardware info.
+A Desktop App which monitors your computer system and gives you all related computer hardware info.

 ### Download for Windows [here](https://github.com/purveshmakode24/system-monitor/releases)